1. GET AN EARLY START. Yes, we know you’re on vacation, but starting early helps beat the crowds and the heat.

 2. GO TO THE ZION CANYON VISITOR CENTER AREA.
 Take a peek inside to gather current park info and trail conditions.

 3. BOARD THE FREE SHUTTLE TRAM UP THE CANYON.
 If you are hiking, then take the designated stop for whatever hike you’ve selected.
-If you are just sight-seeing, then get acquainted with the canyon beforehand by reading our guide to Zion Canyon on pages 67-68.
+If you are just sight-seeing, then get acquainted with the canyon beforehand by reading our guide to Zion Canyon.
 There is also a free audio narration on the shuttle.

 4. GO HIKE — after all, that’s is what Zion is most famous for!
 There are numerous hikes to choose from in Zion Canyon.
-Please see our hiking guide on page 49.
+Please see our hiking guide.